OctopusDeploy/blog/blog/2019-11/cloud-v2-compute/index.md

 But there was a significant roadblock: Octopus ran on Windows.

-Support for Windows nodes in K8s was available in beta form; which in reality meant it was undocumented and had possibly worked once on the machine of someone who had the Kubernetes source-code open on another monitor.
-An incredible feat of persistence resulted in the proof-of-concept (PoC) team getting Octopus running on Windows in a Kubernetes cluster.
+Support for Windows nodes in k8s was available in beta form; which in reality meant it was undocumented and had possibly worked once on the machine of someone who had the Kubernetes source code open on another monitor.
+An incredible feat of persistence resulted in the proof-of-concept team getting Octopus running on Windows in a Kubernetes cluster.
 It suffices to say we did not feel we were walking a well-worn path; more like hacking our way through a jungle, never quite sure which direction we were travelling.
 And the Windows nodes proved to be unstable, regularly dying unexpectedly.

 We ruled out Kubernetes + Windows as a technology not mature enough to bet on.

 More than that, we ruled out containers on Windows in general.
-As part of evaluating K8s, we were also evaluating running Octopus containerized on Windows.
+As part of evaluating k8s, we were also evaluating running Octopus containerized on Windows.
 Containers on Linux are elegant.
 Running a container on Linux results in a single process executing on the host.
 Running a container in Windows, in contrast, results in many systems services also being run.

 The running processes for a single container on Linux: